YourIndieDev/Unity-Function-Calling/README.md

 1.  **Download the Framework**: Download the framework files and add them to your Unity project.

 2.  **Implement Attributes**: Add `Tool` and `Parameter` attributes to the methods in your scripts to define tools and parameters.

-3.  **Integrate with OpenAI**: Connect your Unity project to OpenAI to enable AI decision-making.

-4.  **Call Functions**: Let the AI make decisions based on defined tools and parameters, and call functions within your game accordingly.
+3.  **Call Functions**: Let the AI make decisions based on defined tools and parameters, and call functions within your game accordingly.

 ```csharp